vasukushwah/ContractPilot/docs/blueprint.md

 - Use simple, recognizable icons for actions and information.

 ## Original User Request:
-"ContractWingman" – AI-Powered Contract Generator For Freelancers using Next.js And Backend Express.Js
+"ContractPilot" – AI-Powered Contract Generator For Freelancers using Next.js And Backend Express.Js